MakoWish/aduc_for_linux/README.md

 Migrating away from Windows while still managing Microsoft environments can be painful.
 This project aims to provide a lightweight ADUC-style GUI that works natively on Linux and covers practical day-to-day LDAP/AD object browsing and administration needs.

 It is intentionally small and focused: one Python app, one installer script, and minimal runtime dependencies.
+Additional features will continue to be added.
+If there is something you would like to see added, please open an Issue and request it!

+**_NOTE_**: Also works against Samba LDAP domain controllers.

 ## Features (current)